AleksandrPuhov/Organic/README.md

 # surface-1

-Stay & Ski is a Landing page.
+Surface-1 is a Landing page.

 ## Installation

-Clone this repo to your local machine using https://github.com/AleksandrPuhov/stay-and-ski.git
+Clone this repo to your local machine using https://github.com/AleksandrPuhov/surface-1.git

 Use the npm package manager.